-APS Intake Practitioners are responsible for receiving reports, gathering information through the APS Pre-Screener and APS Intake Tool, interpreting the information gathered, making the appropriate intake decision based on the information, and conducting the corresponding steps associated with the intake decision according to APS Policy 2.3 - 2.7.
+APS intake practitioners are responsible for receiving reports, gathering information through the APS Intake Tool, interpreting the information gathered, making the appropriate intake decision based on the information, and conducting the corresponding steps associated with the intake decision according to APS Policy 2.3 - 2.7.

-APS Intake Practitioners do not investigate or engage in activities associated with investigating a case.
-If the intake decision is to accept the case, the APS Intake Practitioner assigns the appropriate response time according to APS Policy 2.2.7 and forwards the case to the county where the adult is currently located for investigation.
+APS intake practitioners do not investigate or engage in activities associated with assessing/investigating a case.
+If the intake decision is to accept the case, the APS intake practitioner assigns the appropriate response time according to APS Policy 2.2.7 and forwards the case to the county where the adult is currently located for assessment.

-APS Intake Practitioners report to the Intake Supervisor but must follow APS Policy and Procedure.
-APS Intake Practitioners must meet the qualifications and training requirements listed in APS Policy 1.5.
+APS intake practitioners report to the intake supervisor but must follow APS Policy and Procedure.
+APS intake practitioners must meet the qualifications and training requirements listed in APS Policy 1.5.

-When an APS Intake Practitioner is not available to take a report, another Hub Intake Practitioner may take the report.
-This Practitioner will follow the same policies outlined above for an APS Intake Practitioner.
+When an APS intake practitioner is not available to take a report, another Hub intake practitioner may take the report.
+This practitioner will follow the same policies outlined above for an APS intake practitioner.